jschanck/sieve-tables/README.md

   `v -> { (v,w) : exists f in F with <v, f> > cos(a) and <w, f> > cos(b) }`

-Using the data structures in [BDGL], the optimal, asymptotic, choice of both a and b is pi/3.
+Using the data structures in [BDGL], the optimal, asymptotic, choice of both a and b is pi/3 when n = 1/C(d).
 The expected number of comparisons, in this case, tends to 1/(C(d)W(d,pi/3,pi/3)) ~ 2^((0.2924...+o(1))d) as d->oo.

 ## 3494.csv